keyvariable/kvSwiftWebUI/README.md

 ## Supported Platforms

-Although there no explicit restrictions for any platform, the development is focused on Linux and Apple platforms.
+Although there are no explicit restrictions for any platform, the development is focused on Linux and Apple platforms.

 ## Getting Started